Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Magnetic moment properties

-As another important electromagnetic property unveiling the inner structures of the hadrons, in this section we further study the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks within the constituent quark model.
-In our specific calculations, we consider the contributions of the $S$-$D$ wave mixing effect and the coupled channel effect to study the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
-Similar to study the M1 radiative decays of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks, we take three typical binding energies of $-2~{\rm MeV}$, $-8~{\rm MeV}$, and $-14~{\rm MeV}$ for the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks to study their magnetic moment properties when considering the $S$-$D$ wave mixing effect and the coupled channel effect.
-In Table \ref{MM}, we list the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks obtained through the single channel analysis, the $S$-$D$ wave mixing analysis, and the coupled channel analysis, respectively.
+As another important electromagnetic property unveiling the inner structures of the hadrons, in this subsection we further study the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
+In our specific calculations, we consider the $S$-$D$ wave mixing and coupled channel effects.
+In Table \ref{MM}, we list the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.

-\tabcolsep{0.12cm} From Table \ref{MM}, we see that the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks are the important physical observables unveiling their inner structures.
-These properties can provide the critical suggestions for determining the spin-parity quantum numbers of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks in the future experimental studies.
+\tabcolsep{0.25cm} From Table \ref{MM}, the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks are the important physical observables to unveil their inner structures, which can provide the critical suggestions for determining their spin-parity quantum numbers in the future experimental studies.
 For example, there exists the significant difference for the magnetic moment properties between the isoscalar $D^*N$ state with $J^P=1/2^-$ and the isoscalar $D^*N$ state with $J^P=3/2^-$, which depends on their inner structures.
-By comparing the numerical results obtained from the single channel analysis, we find that the $S$-$D$ wave mixing effect and the coupled channel effect can affect the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks, but the variation of their magnetic moments is less than $0.13\,{\mu_N}$.
+By comparing the numerical results obtained from the single channel analysis, the $S$-$D$ wave mixing and coupled channel effects can affect the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecules, but the variation of their magnetic moments is less than $0.13\,{\mu_N}$.